AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-pathology/README.md

 The goal is to make sure that the _final calls_ are recorded in an aggregated table (see point 1 above) and documented in this repository.

 For more background, see [#609](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/609).

+Chordoma samples needed pathology review to add molecular subtypes at this step as well, see [#608](https://github.com/AlexsLemonade/OpenPBTA-analysis/issues/608).

 ### Usage